 “Take off this cloak of anger and put on my cloak of righteousness.”

 According to the New Testament Scriptures, we are a new creation in Christ when we have been saved.
-What wonderful news.
+What wonderful news!
 However, I had been living like the old woman instead of the new woman.
-In my minds eye, I could see myself walking around with a matted down, dirty, smelly fur coat.
+In my mind’s eye, I could see myself walking around with a matted down, dirty, smelly fur coat.
 In some strange thinking, I believed the coat was valuable, simply because it was what I had always worn.
 Taking it off would make me feel naked.
-But it would also removed a stench and weight from a life I was no longer burdened to live.
+But it would also remove a stench and weight from a life I was no longer burdened to live.
 It was time to become new, on the inside and out.

 You were taught, with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires; to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness.